Skip to content

 Some property owners handle the claim themselves.
 Others hire a recovery service or attorney, which makes sense when the claim involves a deceased owner, title complications, or tight deadlines.
 If you do hire someone, understand the fee arrangement upfront and confirm the funds will be distributed through the county’s official process.

 If you owned property in Bucks County that you lost to tax sale, whether five years ago or twenty years ago, check the Tax Claim Bureau’s list.
 Your name may be there, with funds waiting.
 The claim process is accessible and the payout is direct.
-There’s no reason not to look.
+There is no reason not to look.

 Think you might have surplus funds sitting in Bucks County?
 We can check and file the claim for you.
-Ballow & Lynde, 1200 Veterans Highway, Suite B-3, Bristol, PA 19007, (215) 949-0888, lawyermarc.com.
+Ballow & Lynde PLLC, 1200 Veterans Highway, Suite B-3, Bristol, PA 19007, (215) 949-0888, lawyermarc.com.

 Need help recovering surplus funds or dealing with a tax sale?
 Ballow & Lynde represents clients throughout Bucks County in real estate and property tax matters.
 Schedule a free consultation or call us at 215-949-0888.